anubhavsahoo/LocalQueue/README.md

 ```
 localQueue.pop()
 ```
-the popped item is the original object that was pushed
+The popped item is the original object that was pushed.
+Returns a null if queue is empty.

 ## getAll